Affordable Wildlife and Birding Lens

 The Nikkor 200-500mm f/5.6E ED VR is a telephoto zoom lens designed for the discerning birding and wildlife enthusiast.
 This is a relatively cheap lens and thus falls within the budget range of Nikkor lenses.

 The lens has a total of 19 elements arranged in 12 groups.
 Overall, the weight of the lens is 4.60 lb (2090 grams).
 That should be ok to work hand-held in some situations.
-But it is not recommended to use it for prolonged period while hand holding.
+But it is not recommended to use it for a prolonged period while hand holding.
 Ideally, you should use a tripod or at least a monopod.
 The lens comes with a tripod collar for easy mounting on a tripod.

 The lens construction includes three Extra-low Dispersion (ED) glass elements.
 ED elements reduce chromatic aberrations, the inherent problem of all wavelengths of light unable to focus on the same focal plane.
 The lens also has Super-integrated Coating (SIC).
 This coating is instrumental in reducing internal reflections, ghosting, and flares.